In 1979, the Honolulu Japanese Chamber of Commerce (HJCC) sponsored the First Annual Art Exhibition. It was called Japanese Artists in Hawai‘i.

 History and art are about life and death.
 Many of Hawai‘i’s, finest Japanese artists followed similar paths in the development of their art.
 They began early in life by drawing, taking art classes in high school.
 Most went to New York and Washington D.C. to study in the major museums.
 Some worked as night guards in museums, like the Metropolitan Museum of Art so they could study the master works while they patrolled the galleries.
 A colony of 20 artists lived in the same New York neighborhood, where they worked, lived and partied together.

 The Chamber has lost some of those Exhibition founders and leaders.
 Donald Doi and Hugh O’Reilly are gone.
 Carl Ichida died at an early age.
-Three years ago Stanley Yamamoto passed away.
+Stanley Yamamoto also passed away.
 The Exhibition they started and raised to Excellence is their legacy.

 Artists create because they must.
 It is not a choice in life, it is a compulsion.
 Tadashi Sato worked his art until just before his death.
 Tom Okimoto, the 2010 featured master artist died early this year.
 He agreed to be in the Exhibition, even though he knew death was coming soon.
 Charles Higa continued his work from a wheel chair until his death in 2012.
 Satoru Abe, in his eighties, works every day in his Kaimuki studio.
 Harry Tsuchidana, a spry 80 plus, works daily in his Salt Lake studio.